What are the stages of a contract lifecycle?

 7. Tracking and compliance

-But what happens to contracts post-signature?
-One of the biggest mistakes in contract management is assuming that the contract lifecycle ends once a contract has been signed.
+What happens to contracts post-signature?
+Too many businesses assume the contract lifecycle management process ends once a contract has been signed.
 Businesses that do this tend to file contracts away across shared drives and never look at them again.

 As we’ve just discussed, contracts enter various different phases as they progress through the contract lifecycle.
 Each stage, without the right tools and processes, can create plenty of contract admin for your in-house legal and business teams to contend with.